 Rent review for the landlord:

 As a landlord, you want to get as much rent as you can for your commercial property.
-Unfortunately, though it is quite common for landlords not to achieve any increase at rent review as the commercial property is not what it was.
-If you have spent time and money on a review and ended up with no or a minimal increase, it might be better next time to find some other way to increase the value of your property.
+Unfortunately, it is quite common for landlords not to achieve any increase at rent review.
+If you have spent time and money on a review and ended up with no or a minimal increase, it might be better next time to find another way to increase the value of your property.

-So, if it’s time for a rent review and you don’t think you’re going to get much more from the tenant, think about other ways to gain value.
+If it’s time for a rent review and you don’t think you’re going to get much more from the tenant, think about other ways to gain value.
 We can help you negotiate with your tenants, and liaise with a surveyor to accurately assess what rent you can achieve or what other terms can be negotiated.
-Just because a lease is signed, sealed and delivered, it does not mean it cannot be changed.
+Just because a lease is signed, sealed, and delivered, it does not mean it cannot be changed.

 If you are granting a new lease, you may want to think about other ways to review the rent rather than the traditional open market review.
 For example, fixed stepped increases or increases linked to RPI increases allow more certainty for both parties and avoid long drawn out reviews.

 Since the recession hit in 2008, short term leases have become much more prevalent.

 However where a commercial lease is granted for 10 years or more there will usually be an upward only rent review provision at intervals of 5 years.

 The rent is reviewed to the open market value that could be achieved based on a number of assumptions set out in the lease.
 For advice on the amount of the new rent you will normally have to consult a professional valuer.